 Deliverability transfer may be requested through a deliverability transfer request, as part of a modification request, or as a part of a repowering request.
 For example, an Interconnection Customer could request that deliverability be transferred from the original solar photovoltaic Generating Facility to an energy storage Generating Facility when requesting modification to add energy storage component to the solar PV generation project.
 Alternatively, the Interconnection Customer could first request a modification to add an energy storage Generating Facility, and request a deliverability transfer after the approval of the modification.

+The Generating Facility receiving TPD transfers are subject to the same tariff requirements, obligations, limitations, and required timelines, as applicable, as the project that received the original TPD allocation.
+In other words, TPD transfers may not be used to circumvent existing tariff requirements.
+Two examples that highlight potential situations:

+Project A requested and received FCDS via a Group Three (3) TPD request.
+Project A wants to transfer its TPD to Project B, a later queued project.
+Since Group 3 is prohibited from extending its COD (otherwise it is converted to Energy Only deliverability status), Project B must have the same or an earlier COD as Project A and cannot extend that COD unless aligning the COD with the COD in an executed power purchase agreement (PPA) for Project B.

+If Project A requested and received FCDS via Group Three (3), and then requested a COD extension to align with the COD in an executed PPA, and a subsequent PTO extension is necessary, the COD would be based on the PTO extension date.
+Due to the initial request to align the project COD with the COD in an executed PPA, if Project A requests to transfer TPD to Project B, Project B must also have an executed PPA.

+If Project A requested and received FCDS via Group D, retained that TPD allocation in the following retention cycle via demonstration of being shortlisted or actively negotiating a power purchase agreement, and then requested a TPD Transfer to Project B, Project B must comply with the Group D retention requirements, including the demonstration of an executed power purchase agreement by the next TPD retention cycle.

+Additionally, unless the Interconnection Customer provides the CAISO with an executed Energy Only power purchase agreement for the capacity transferring Deliverability at the time it requests the Deliverability transfer, the resulting Energy Only capacity must be removed from queue by withdrawal or downsizing the Generating Facility.
+The withdrawal or downsizing request must be submitted concurrent with the transfer request and such request cannot be canceled.

 6.5.5 Project Technology Changes

+6.5.1 Projects may request technology changes as identified below.
+However, any changes that result in COD/milestone extensions will be evaluated as an Interconnection Customer requested change and will be subject to any applicable time in queue and TPD allocation obligations or restrictions.

 6.5.10 Energy Storage Capacity Conversions or Additions

 Interconnection Customers may request to add or convert project’s technology to energy storage into an Interconnection Request in the queue.
 The request will be reviewed through the MMA process outlined in Section 6.4 of this BPM.
 These requests will either be (option 1) to replace up to 100% of an Interconnection Request with energy storage or (option 2) to add energy storage to an existing Interconnection Request.